Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 println("response buffer: " + buf)
 ```

-The default memory stack size for the C interpreter is kept small and is configured to be 128 Kb.
+The default memory stack size for the C interpreter is kept small and is currently configured to be 128 Kb.

 The stack size can be customized by applying configurable settings.